Ōwairaka/Mt Albert tree protesters slammed as 'woke, entitled Pākehā' at maunga hui

 "This broad stroke, this annihilation, this utu on the exotics, this does not serve us as a people."

-Fellow protester Suala Wilson said she moved to New Zealand from Samoa 50 years ago but felt like she was "mana whenua".
+Fellow protester Soala Wilson said she moved to New Zealand from Samoa 50 years ago but felt like she was "mana whenua".

 "My waka was Air New Zealand."